Mapping land use

 Determining land-use categories

 The Ministry uses satellite imagery and aerial photography to classify all the land in New Zealand (including offshore islands) into the UNFCCC land-use categories.
-We have created land-use maps as at:
+We have created land-use maps as at 31 December:

-• 1990 (the reference year of the Kyoto Protocol and UNFCCC)
+• 1989 (the baseline of the Kyoto Protocol and UNFCCC)

-• 2008 (the beginning of the first commitment period)
+• 2007 (the beginning of the Kyoto Protocol First Commitment Period)

-• 2012 (the end of the first commitment period)
+• 2012 (the end of the Kyoto Protocol First Commitment Period)

 Land-use maps are produced to keep track of land-use change with a strong emphasis on monitoring change in forests, as this is where the most significant impacts on carbon stock change occur.
 These maps are used, together with carbon stock and carbon stock change estimates for each land-use category, to estimate net greenhouse gas emissions or removals for the land use and forestry sector.